nuuuwan/news_lk3_data/README.md

 Accordingly, the stretch of Galle Road from Kollupitiya Junction - Galle Face and from Ceramic Junction - Galle Face will temporarily remain off limits for traffic until 04 February.

-The road closure is effective from 06.00 a.m. - 08.30 a.m. and 11.00 a.m. - 12.30 p.m. from 29 January to 02 February and again from 02.00 p.m. on 03 February, 2023 until the conclusion of the Independence Day ceremony on 04 February, the Police said.
+The road closure is effective from 06.00 a.m. - 08.30 a.m. and 11.00 a.m. - 12.30 p.m. from 29 January to 02 February and again from 02.00 p.m. on 03 February until the conclusion of the Independence Day ceremony on 04 February, the Police said.

 ◼️